L2A Assembly Guide

 - 15k resistor

-- 11x screws (one extra, because they're easy to drop!)
+- 15x screws (some extras, because they're easy to drop!)

 Bend the leads of the resistor near the body to make it easy to insert into the PCB.